plone/training/deployment/ansible.rst

     myhost ansible_port=2222 ansible_host=127.0.0.1 ansible_user=vagrant ansible_private_key_file=~/.vagrant.d/insecure_private_key

-This inventory file is complicated by the fact that a virtualbox typically has no DNS host name and uses a non-standard port and a special SSH key file.
+This inventory file is complicated by the fact that a VirtualBox typically has no DNS host name and uses a non-standard port and a special SSH key file.
 Because of this we have to specify all those things.

 If we were using a DNS-known hostname and our standard ssh key files, it could be much simpler: